Research

 DOI | PDF

 Mueller et al. 2023.
 Towards Understanding the Design of Intertwined Human-computer Integrations.
-TOCHI 2023.
+ACM TOCHI 2023.

 Intertwined Human-Computer Integrations (ACM TOCHI '23)